Breil-sur-Roya

 Breil-sur-Roya ([bʁɛj syʁ ʁwaja], literally Breil on Roya; Breglio sul Roia or simply Breglio; Breggio; Brelh de Ròia) is a commune in the Alpes-Maritimes department in southeastern France.

 Population

 Geography

 Breil-sur-Roya as its name says is located on the scenic and fast moving river Roya within the river's gorge and along the adjacent escarpments.
 The area features river rafting, swimming, and hiking.

 Breil-sur-Roya is one of the towns on the route of the SNCF Train des Merveilles which runs between Nice and Cuneo in Italy.
-Trains operate seven times each direction as of 2020 can be taken from Nice (1 + 1/2 hour) for area touring.
+Trains operate seven times each direction as of 2020 and can be taken from Nice (1 + 1/2 hour) for area touring.
 The line operated by Italy (FS, the Italian State Railroad) from Ventimiglia joints the SNCF line from Nice at Breil-sur-Roya.

 Tourism

 The GR52, part of the French Grande Randonnée walking trail network links the town to Gorges de Saorge and Vallon de Zouayne.

 Breil-sur-Roya is particularly known for trout fishing.
 The Roya river runs through town and is open to trout anglers from March to September.
 Part of the trout run is reserved for fly-fishing.
 Trout anglers share the river with rafters, another popular local sport.